kipifyapp/webapp/README.md

 I needed something for the [CS50](https://cs50.harvard.edu/x/) final project.

+### Potential Improvement

+Instead of randomising, sort the generated tracks, based on how similar they are to the target tracks.

 #### Github Branching and Tags

 It's all completely messed, gonna create a new repository in the future and archive this one.